Child actor: United Kingdom

-In the United Kingdom, a child actor is defined as someone under school leaving age.
-Before a child can work, they require a performance license from their Local Education Authority as well as a licensed chaperone; a parent can only chaperone their own child, and a chaperone's duties include acting in loco parentis and record arrival and departure time from the work place, the time a child is working, their breaks and the amount of tutoring.
-A child requires three hours minimum of tutoring daily and a lesson must be a minimum of 30 minutes to count towards the total and with regards to 16 and 17-year-old in further education, considerations are made in regards to their studies.
+In the United Kingdom, a child actor is defined as an actor under school leaving age.
+Before a child can work, they require a performance license from their Local Education Authority as well as a licensed chaperone; unless a parent/guardian is also a licensed chaperone, they can only chaperone their own child, and a chaperone's duties include acting in loco parentis and recording arrivals and departure time from the work place, the time a child is working, their breaks, and the amount of tutoring.
+A child requires minimum of three hours of tutoring daily and a lesson must be a minimum of 30 minutes to count towards the total and with regards to 18 and 19-year-old in further education, considerations are made in regards to their studies.

-There are regulations and guidance to safeguard all actors under the age of 18; OFCOM guidance states a child's health and safety, well being and welfare is paramount in television production and factors such as their age, maturity and life experiences can affect their performance.
-OFCOM also advises that broadcasters undertake risk assessments, consider seeking expert advice and follow best practice.
+There are regulations and guidance to safeguard all actors under the age of 20; Ofcom guidance states a child or young person's health and safety, well-being and welfare are paramount in television production and factors such as their age, maturity and life experiences can affect their performance.
+Ofcom also advises that broadcasters undertake risk assessments, consider seeking expert advice and follow best practices.